Everybody in the world knows the brand Walt Disney, but does anybody know how the magic all started with Walt Disney the man.

-Walt Disney was known as an American motion-picture and television producer and showman, famous as a pioneer of cartoon films and as the creator and founder of Disneyland and Walt Disney World.
+Walt Disney was known as an American motion-picture and television producer and showman, famous as a pioneer of cartoon films.
+As the creator and founder of Disneyland and Walt Disney World.
 He was also the creator of the most famous cartoon character in the world – Mickey Mouse.

 Walt Disney the man won 22 Academy Awards during his lifetime.

 Walt’s father was an Irish-Canadian by the name of Elias Disney.
 His mother was Flora Call Disney, who was German-American.

 He was one of five children – four boys and a girl.